Sympathy for the Devil (1968 film): Plot

 Composing the film's main narrative thread are several long, uninterrupted shots of the Rolling Stones in London's Olympic Studios, recording and re-recording various parts to "Sympathy for the Devil".
 The dissolution of Stone Brian Jones is vividly portrayed, and the chaos of 1968 is made clear when a line referring to the killing of John F. Kennedy is heard changed to the plural after the assassination of Robert F. Kennedy in June.

 Interwoven through the movie are outdoor shots of Black Panthers loitering in a junkyard littered with rusting cars heaped upon each other.
 They read from revolutionary texts (including Amiri Baraka and Eldridge Cleaver) and toss their rifles to each other, from man to man.
 A group of white women, apparently kidnapped and dressed in white, are brutalized and ultimately shot, off-camera; their bloody bodies are subsequently seen in various tableaus throughout the film.

 The rest of the film contains a political message in the form of a voiceover about Marxism, the need for revolution and other topics in which Godard was interested.
 One scene involves a camera crew following a woman about in a yellow peasant dress (played by Anne Wiazemsky), in an outdoor wildlife setting; questions are asked of her, to which she always answers either "yes" or "no".
 As can be seen from the chapter heading to the scene, she is supposed to be a personification of democracy, a woman named 'Eve Democracy'.

 At least one quarter of the film is devoted to indoor shots of a pornographic bookstore that sells such diverse items as Marvel's Doctor Strange, DC's The Atom and The Flash comic books, Nazi pamphlets for propaganda, and various men's magazines.
 Alternating with the shots of comic books, pinup magazines, and Nazi pamphlets, customers casually enter the bookstore, approach a bookshelf, pick up books or magazines, exchange them for a sheet of paper, and then slap the faces of two Maoist hostages sitting patiently next to a book display.
 Toward the end of the scene, a small child is admitted for the purpose of buying a pamphlet and slapping the faces of the hostages.
-After exchanging their purchases and receiving their document, each customer raises his or her right arm in a Nazi salute, and leaves the store.
+After exchanging their purchases and receiving their document, each customer raises their right arm in a Nazi salute, and leaves the store.
 The bookstore owner reads aloud from Mein Kampf.

 Mimicking the earlier scene of the camera crew following Eve Democracy is the last scene to the movie where the camera crew lingers on the beach and from afar one man asks another "What are they doing over there?", to which the other answers "I think they're shooting a movie".
 A large camera crane is positioned on the beach and another woman in white is laid down upon the end of the crane and elevated, along with a motion picture camera, on the platform until she is well above the beach.
 She does not rise up but remains motionless, half-hanging off the crane, one leg dangling.